vpfaulkner/volunteerly/README.md

 - Team id
 - User id

-Slot
+Assignment
 - Date
 - Membership Id

 # MVP
-See all of your slots
+See all of your assignments
 1 click to ask for switch
 1 click to accept switch via email